sven-cork/art-connoisseur/README.md

   ![Screenshot of Follow-us page](/media/features_follow_us.png)

 ## Web Marketing
-Art Connoisser is an eCommerse website specialising in art materials including a selection of high end products.
+Art Connoisser is a Business To Customer (B2C) website specialising in art materials including a selection of high end products.
 The web marketing strategy at time of launch or Art Connoisseur encompasses:
 - Social media page on Facebook
 - Art Connoisseur optimised with SEO techniques